 Greenville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,819 people and three constituent neighborhoods, Greenville is the 238th largest community in Pennsylvania.
-Greenville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Greenville was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Greenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Greenville is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Greenville who work in office and administrative support (11.92%), sales jobs (10.73%), and healthcare suport services (8.06%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Greenville is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Greenville who work in office and administrative support (12.89%), sales jobs (11.42%), and food service (8.47%).

-The per capita income in Greenville in 2010 was $18,040, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,160 for a family of four.
-However, Greenville contains both very wealthy and poor people as well.
+The per capita income in Greenville in 2010 was $16,903, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $67,612 for a family of four.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.